 The Standard Geographical Classification (2006 SGC) is Statistics Canada's official classification for the geographical areas in Canada.
 It was developed to facilitate the analysis of statistical data using a uniform geographical area definition.
 It produces a range of geographical areas that are useful for analysis, convenient for data collection and compilation on this basis.
-It is intended primarily for the classification of statistical units such as establishments/locations.
+It is intended primarily for the classification of statistical units such as establishments, whose activities are normally associated with a specific location.